MaoZiming/papers/6-system-structure/67-multikernel.md

 * Message passing allows operations that might require communication to be **split-phase**, by which we mean that the operation sends a request and immediately continues, with the expectation that a reply will arrive at some time in the future.

 ## Message passing v.s shared memory
 * Ousterhout describes that core speed is increasing faster than disk and memory latency.
-So operating systems still block on memory and disk.
-Message passing is more efficient than shared memory at scale.
-So the multikernel embraces message passing (much like Mach).
+So operating systems still block on memory and disk. **Message passing is more efficient than shared memory at scale.
+So the multikernel embraces message passing (much like Mach).**
+  * Message passing - copying message out of a buffer.
+When a process sends a message, the message is copied from the sender’s address space into a buffer managed by the kernel or IPC service.
+The receiving process retrieves the message by reading it from this buffer.

 * Consider a set of cores that are row updating a shared array, the cache coherence protocol of the processor has to migrate the cachelines between all the cores performing the updates.
 The overall updates is limited by the latency of fetching cachelines.

-* sHowever, the drawback of a idealist message-passing abstraction here is that certain platform-specific performance optimizations may be sacrificed, such as making use of a **shared L2 cache** between cores.
+* However, the drawback of a idealist message-passing abstraction here is that certain platform-specific performance optimizations may be sacrificed, such as making use of a **shared L2 cache** between cores.

-* the message passing itself is implemented on shared memory ring buffer.

 * Not only that, the model supports multiple implementations of the agreement protocols used to maintain consistency.
 This increases the burden on the developer who must understand the consistency requirements for the data, but on the other hand, can also precisely control the degree of consistency.